Skip to main content

 3. Verdict Enforcement:

-1. The exciting aspect of this integration is that HYAS Protect’s verdicts—whether based on Categories, Rulesets, Lists, or the Decision Engine—are passed along to MDE for enforcement (assuming blocking is enabled).
+1. The exciting aspect of this integration is that HYAS Protect’s verdicts—whether based on Categories, rules, Lists, or the Decision Engine—are passed along to MDE for enforcement (assuming blocking is enabled).
 This ensures that all unsafe domains identified by HYAS Protect are blocked effectively.

 4. Enabling Blocking (Optional):